 Recycling: Use of work submitted in another course to meet course requirements without explicitly expressed consent of both instructors.
+Students repeating a course must create new, original work unless otherwise directed by their instructor.

 Supporting Academic Integrity Violations: Assisting a student in committing any of the violations listed above (plagiarism, cheating, false information, or recycling) where such assistance has not been approved by the instructor through explicitly expressed consent.